emacsmirror/elisp-autofmt/readme.rst

          (setq-local lisp-indent-function nil)
          (setq-local lisp-indent-offset 2)

+``elisp-autofmt-on-save-p``
+   Function used to check if the buffer should be formatted on save.
+   By default the ``.elisp-autofmt`` file is detected in current & parent directories.
+   You may set this to ``'always`` to always format the buffer when ``elisp-autofmt-mode`` is enabled.

 ``elisp-autofmt-empty-line-max`` (``2``)
    The maximum number of empty lines to keep.

 ``elisp-autofmt-python-bin`` (``nil``)
    Optionally set the Python binary, use when Python is not in your ``PATH``.